yunyeongkim/leetcode_study/643.Maximum_Average_Subarray_1/yujo.md

 ## 1. Definition

 - Given nums and k, we need to find and return the maximum average value of a contiguous subarray of length k in nums.
-- The result should be returned with 5 decimal places.

 ## 2. First Code(5 min)